The Complete Chicago Riverwalk Guide

 Where to Get Your Caffeine (or Sugar) Fix

-Of course you can also grabs drinks at Tiny Tapp.
+Of course, you can also grab drinks at Tiny Tapp on the Chicago Riverwalk.
 But during the day Tiny Café is your go-to Riverwalk spot for coffee and lattes.
 Coffee’s not your thing?
 You can also stop here for ice cream!

 Head a couple of blocks west to get away from the bigger crowds.
-Between Wells and Franklin in “The Jetty” section of the Riverwalk, you can enjoy some nature and maybe even some quiet.
+Between Wells and Franklin in “The Jetty” section of the Riverwalk in Chicago, you can enjoy some nature and maybe even some quiet.
 The floating planters not only bring some greenery to the middle of the city but are also a nod to Chicago’s wetland roots.

-New to the Riverwalk this year is the Community Marketplace, showcasing local small businesses.
-From retail to food vendors, you’ll find them in the “Community Corridor” between Wabash and Michigan.
+Rounding out our Chicago Riverwalk guide is the Community Marketplace, showcasing local small businesses.
+From retail to food vendors, you’ll find them in the “Community Corridor” between Wabash and Michigan through the summertime, excluding this year to avoid large gatherings.

 View the Best Sushi Places in Chicago